 Welcome to the Society of Radiographers' network of locally elected representatives.
-Whether you are an Industrial Relations, Health and Safety or Learning Representative you hold a key position within the Society of Radiographers (SoR).
+Whether you are an Industrial Relations, Agenda for Change, Health and Safety or Learning Representative you hold a key position within the Society of Radiographers (SoR).

 You will play a vital role in developing the SoR's strength by recruiting new members.